MultiscaleHN/baler/src/doc/specifying-dependencies.md

 Note: The `Cargo.lock` file will list two versions of the replaced crate: one for the original crate, and one for the version specified in `[replace]`.
-`cargo build -v` can verify that only one version is used in the build.
+`baler build -v` can verify that only one version is used in the build.

 ### Overriding with local dependencies